tomberek/mcm/manual/iv.md

 a nature to bring discredit upon the armed forces.

---LSQP--Note 1: If intent to defraud is in issue, add the
+[Note 1: If intent to defraud is in issue, add the

  following additional element after (2), above: That the accused did so with

-the intent to defraud a certain person or organization in a certain manner;--RSQP--.
+the intent to defraud a certain person or organization in a certain manner;].

---LSQP--Note 2: If the accused is charged with impersonating
+[Note 2: If the accused is charged with impersonating

 an official of a certain government without an intent to defraud, use the